{{craftSnippets}}

 Replace string with regexp - using captured groups #

-replace filter can be used with regular expressions - which is mentioned in Craft documentation.
+filter can be used with regular expressions - which is mentioned in Craft documentation.

-How about something undocumented?
-We can used captured groups (also called backreferences) in second argument of replace - in value that will replaces our regexp string.
+- in value that will replaces our regexp string.
 Let's use example from article about replacing email addresses in text with links:

-{% set text = text|replace('/([a-zA-Z0-9_.+-]+)+@([a-zA-Z0-9-]+.[a-zA-Z]+)/', '<a ' ~ 'href="mailto:'~ '\\1&#64;\\2' ~'">'~ '\\1&#64;\\2' ~'</a>') %}
+{% set text = text|replace('/([a-zA-Z0-9_.+-]+)+@([a-zA-Z0-9-]+.[a-zA-Z]+)/', '<a ' ~ 'href="mailto:'~ '\\1@\\2' ~'">'~ '\\1@\\2' ~'</a>') %}

 {{text|raw}}

 In this example, there are two capture groups - fragment of email address before "@" character and after "@" character.
-In second argument of replace which determines what will replace the initial value, we invoke these two capture groups with \\1 and \\2 (&#64; between two of them is just HTML entity of "@").
+In second argument of replace

 Twig perversion #